kubernetes-sigs/cluster-api-provider-aws/docs/existing-aws-infrastructure.md

         id: subnet-0a3507a5ad2c5c8c3
 ```

 Users may either specify `failureDomain` on the Machine or MachineDeployment objects, _or_ users may explicitly specify subnet IDs on the AWSMachine or AWSMachineTemplate objects.
-The two settings are mutually exclusive.
+If both are specified, the subnet ID is used and the `failureDomain` is ignored.

 ## Caveats/Notes